josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 <code-example header="heroes.component.html (heroes template)" path="toh-pt2/src/app/heroes/heroes.component.1.html" region="list"></code-example>

-That displays an error since the `hero` property doesn't exist.
+That displays an error since the `hero` property does not exist.
 To have access to each individual hero and list them all, add an `*ngFor` to the `<li>` to iterate through the list of heroes:

 <code-example path="toh-pt2/src/app/heroes/heroes.component.1.html" region="li"></code-example>